 A team MUST file a formal appeal to be considered.

 Here are the guidelines used by the SSUSA Ratings Committee in changing a team’s rating:

-Here are the guidelines for teams winning the LVSSA/SSUSA World Masters Championships, the ISA Senior Worlds, the SPA National Championships:
+- Here are the guidelines for teams winning the LVSSA/SSUSA World Masters Championships or the SPA National/World Championships:

-Teams winning in a division of 6 or more teams and may not appeal their rating increase in 2012.
+- Teams winning in a division of 6 or more teams and may not appeal their rating increase during the following SSUSA Season.

-Teams winning in a division of 3-5 teams and may appeal their rating increase in 2012 after playing in three (3) tournaments.
+- Teams winning in a division of 3-5 teams and may appeal their rating increase during the following SSUSA Season after playing in three (3) tournaments.

 How the Rating Process Works

 Here is the SSUSA process for reviewing team ratings and appeals two times per year (ONLY in December and June):

 - We do an internal review of all teams based on all results of games played in SSUSA.
 The SSUSA database program flags teams that win or lose by an average of 5 (or more) runs per game.